amyasnikov/validity/docs/entities/tests.md

 If you're still unsure, you always can use python built-in function `eval()` to check your expression. `eval()` works with expressions only and raises `SyntaxError` on all other syntax.

 !!! note
     Your expression SHOULD return boolean value as a result.
-If it don't, the result will be converted to boolean using Python built-in function `bool()`
+If it doesn't, the result will be converted to boolean using Python built-in function `bool()`

 ## Expressions Context